-Visualized: What Countries Hold the Most Money in Circulation?
+Visualized: What Country has The Most Money in Circulation?

 How much money is in circulation around the world at any given time?
 And how would the money supply of each country compare against each other?
 Our latest map reveals the answers.

 - China has the most money in circulation ($25T), beating out the U.S. ($14T).

 - There are 327M Americans and 1.39B Chinese people.
 That means the U.S. actually has more money in circulation compared to China on a per capita basis.

 - The European Union collectively has $8.1T in circulation, making it the fourth largest in the world, behind Japan ($8.9T).